go-ozzo/ozzo-dbx/README.md

 )
 ```

-And the following example shows how to use the `ozzo-log` package which allows logging message severities and categories:
+And the following example shows how to use the `ozzo-log` package which allows logging message severities and categories
+and sending logged messages to different targets (e.g. files, console window, network).

 ```go
 import (